kiss-my/cache-warmer/README.md

 Feel free to submit a PR or create an issue if you need this feature.

 ## Available tags
 Check [our Docker Hub page](https://hub.docker.com/r/kissmy/cache-warmer) for available tags.
-There's always a `latest` tag available.
+There's always a `latest` tag available **that points to the master branch**

 ## Contributing